farhad-mahmud/AI-FlashCard/README.md

 AI FlashCard Desktop App

 An intelligent flashcard application that helps you learn faster and retain longer using AI-generated questions, spaced repetition, and smart review scheduling.

 🚀 Features

 AI-Powered Flashcards — Automatically generate flashcards and summaries from text or topics.

 Spaced Repetition — Prioritize cards based on your memory strength.

 Smart Question Generation — Uses NLP to create questions and hints dynamically.

 Progress Tracking — Visualize learning stats and mastery levels.

- Data Persistence — Save and load flashcards easily from a local Database.
+Data Persistence — Save and load flashcards easily from a local database.

 Clean UI — Simple, distraction-free interface for studying.

 🧰 Tech Stack
 Component	Technology